Natalia Donets: Professional career

 Donets was an educator of a children's plant from 1974 to 1979.
 From 1979 to 1982, she was a professor of chemistry at Moscow State Technical University.
-In 1982, she became a chemical engineer, senior engineer-technologist of the laboratory, teacher of technology at the Dnepropetrovsk Technological and Economic College.
+In 1982, she became a chemical engineer, senior engineer-technologist of the laboratory, teacher of technology at the Dnipropetrovsk Technological and Economic College.
 From 1987 to 1994, she was head of the Laboratory of the Dnipropetrovsk Regional Consumers' Union.
 From 1994 to 1996, she served as director of the Astoria Hotel, Dnipro.
 Since 1996, she is a director and chairman of the supervisory board, chairman of the audit committee of Privatservice LLC. chairman of the board of CJSC "Privatservice", Dnipro.

 Political career

-Donets served as a People's Deputy of Ukraine of the 3rd convocation from 12 May 1998 to 14 May 2002 representant the Hromada party, No. 18 on the list.
+Donets served as a People's Deputy of Ukraine of the 3rd convocation from 12 May 1998 to 14 May 2002 representing the Hromada party, No. 18 on the list.
 At the time of the election, she was Chairman of the Board of CJSC "Privatservice" (Dnipro) and a member of the All-Ukrainian Association "Community".
-During her time as a deputy, shew was a member of the Hromada faction (May 1998 - February 2000), non-factional (February - March 2000), member of the Labor Ukraine group (from March 2000). member of the Control Commission on Privatization (from July 1998) and member of the Budget Committee (July 1998 - March 2000).
+During her time as a deputy, she was a member of the Hromada faction (May 1998 - February 2000), non-factional (February - March 2000), member of the Labor Ukraine group (from March 2000). member of the Control Commission on Privatization (from July 1998) and member of the Budget Committee (July 1998 - March 2000).